 Doing research and making advanced arrangements is the most hassle-free and cost-effective way to get a Canadian SIM Card as a visitor.
 An eSIM provides excellent accessibility.

-7. How to use Canada eSIM
+7. How to use A Canada SIM card

 Here are the basic steps to use an eSIM on your phone when traveling in Canada:

-8. Best mobile operators for Canada sim card
+8. Best Mobile Operators for Canada SIM Card

 Here is a brief overview of each major operator: